User Testing Instructions¶

 Step Six: Thanks!¶

 Thank you for helping us make Yellowbrick better!
-We’d love to see pull requests for features you think would be extend the library.
+We’d love to see pull requests for features you think should be added to the library.
 We’ll also be doing a user study that we would love for you to participate in.
 Stay tuned for more great things from Yellowbrick!